 Apply Before Major Financial Commitments

-If you are planning to buy a house together, apply for life insurance before you sign the mortgage.
-Underwriting typically takes 2-6 weeks, and having cover in place from settlement day avoids a dangerous gap.
-If you wait until after the mortgage is signed, you carry the full liability without protection during the underwriting period.
+If you are planning to buy a home together, apply for life insurance before you sign the mortgage.
+Underwriting typically takes 2-6 weeks, and having cover in place from settlement day avoids a gap period.
+If you wait until after the mortgage is signed, you carry the full liability without protection during the underwriting process.

 3